joomla-framework/string/docs/v3-to-v4-update.md

 ### The `Inflector` class has been deprecated

-The `Inflector` class in this package depends on the `doctrine/inflector` v1 package, which has been EOL for some time.
-The newer v2 version of that package does not allow our class to inherit from their `Inflector` class anymore.
-At the same time, the new `doctrine/inflector` package provides basically everything our `Inflector` class supplied, so our class is not necessary anymore.
-Thus the `Inflector` class in this package is deprecated and should not be used anymore.
-Use the `doctrine/inflector` package directly instead.
+The `Inflector` class in this package does not provide benefits over the original `doctrine/inflector` package anymore and is currently only there to keep backwards compatibility with version 3.
+Use `doctrine/inflector` directly instead.
 This class will be removed in 5.0 of this package.